swatantrag/air-quality-monitor/README.md

-### Here is the manual for getting started with friend list react app
+### Here is the manual for getting started with air quality monitor react app

 ## To setup the app in local environment please follow the below steps